Markonick/cboe-pitch/README.md

 i) Flask backend

-ii) Celery beat
+ii) Celery beat scheduler

 iii) Celery worker

-iv) Redis
+iv) Redis queue

-v) Flower (task monitor)
+v) Flower (Web based GUI task monitor)

 To start the app, do a

     docker-compose up --build

 This should kick-off all containers.
-You can observe the supported API endpoints at
+You can observe the supported API endpoints in Swagger at

     http://localhost:5000/